📁

 2. Select Source RGB Profile — match to your file's color space (sRGB for web, Adobe RGB for photography).

-3. Select Target CMYK Profile — FOGRA39 for Europe, SWOP for US, or Generic for a quick preview.
+3. Select Target CMYK Profile — FOGRA39 (default, most widely used) or SWOP for US, or Generic if you'll upload your own ICC profile.

 5. Click "Convert Image" — conversion runs client-side, your files never leave your browser.